SGS College | Be Outstanding

 Entry Requirements

-In order to enrol onto any Adult English & maths course, you will need to come into college and complete an informal assessment.
-The assessments are not exams - they are used to make sure we offer you the correct level of course, so that you progress successfully and achieve your qualifications.
-No course offers are made for Adult English & maths before an applicant completes an informal assessment.
+In order to enrol onto any Adult English & Maths course, you must be 19 and over and will be asked to visit the college for an informal assessment.
+This is used to make sure we offer you the correct level of course, so that you progress successfully and achieve your qualifications.
+No course offers are made for Adult English & Maths before an applicant completes an informal assessment.

 Progression routes